da-crab/Bingus-Modpack/README.md

 ## Keybinds
 - The mods included in this pack have a number of additional keybinds.
-To customize them yourself, you can go to 'Controls', then to 'Keybinds` in the settings menu.
+To customize them yourself, you can go to `Controls`, then to 'Keybinds` in the settings menu.
 A couple that you will definitely make use of are:

 - `k` to toggle on and off shaders
 - `r` to reload shaders (if necessary)